New Unit Procedures

 appears when selecting Cost Options...

-from the flowsheet's right-click (command) menu, allows users
+from the flowsheet's right-click (command) menu, allows users to

 Producing the value of IRR for a project requires iterative calculations.
 Previous releases didn't produce a number with enough accuracy.
 This has been improved in this release.

 Given the greater application of SuperPro Designer in energy generating models, users required the introduction of a new unit for power : Mega-Watt (MW).
 Industrial size power generating turbines measure their power production typically in MW.